lschneiderbauer/fCWT/README.md

 Quickstart
 ============

-fCWT's implementation can be used to accelerate your C++, Python, and Matlab projects!
-Build the C++ library to achieve the highest efficiency or use the Matlab and Python packages to maximize integration possibilities.
+fCWT's implementation can be used to accelerate your C++, Python, R, and Matlab projects!
+Build the C++ library to achieve the highest efficiency or use the Matlab, Python and R packages to maximize integration possibilities.

 Python
 ---